microsoft/Reactors/Web_Fundamentals_1/3_CSS_CSS3/box_model.md

 * elements with overflow property set to anything other than visible (They do not collapse margins with their children.)
 * cleared elements (They do not collapse their top margins with their parent block's bottom margin.)

+## What you learned

+Understanding how the box model works and how to use margins, padding, and borders are challenging.
+The best way to learn this new concept is to practice.
+Remember to use the outline property along with your CSS resets so that you can see all of your elements with a one pixel border around them.
+This will help you troubleshoot any problems you have with your layout.
+In the next section, we have an activity that will teach you how to layout a simple webpage using the box model.
+You can do everything in the next activity with margin, padding, and borders.

 NEXT:[Activity: Plotting Your Blocks](./plotting_your_blox.md)